djeada/Linux-Notes/notes/networking.md

                      +------------+
 ```

-### Features:
+### Features

-1. **Unified Interface**:
+I. Interfaces

 - **CLI**: A command-line tool, `nmcli`, lets you handle all networking tasks from the terminal.
 - **GUI**: For those who prefer graphical interfaces, Network Manager provides a comprehensive GUI to manage network settings.

-2. **Diverse Network Support**: Network Manager isn't just for wired connections.
-It supports Wi-Fi, VPN, DSL, mobile broadband (like 4G), and even Bluetooth connections.
+II.
+Versatile Connectivity Support

+Network Manager is adept at handling a variety of connection types, not just wired networks.
+Its capabilities extend to:

+- Wi-Fi networks, facilitating easy connections to wireless networks.
+- VPN (Virtual Private Network) support, ensuring secure connections to private networks over the internet.
+- DSL (Digital Subscriber Line), allowing broadband connection management.
+- Mobile broadband, including 4G networks, making it easy to connect via cellular data.
+- Bluetooth connections, enabling network access over short-range Bluetooth devices.

+III.
+Network Profiles and Configurations

+One of the key strengths of Network Manager is its ability to manage multiple network profiles:

-3. **Connection Profiles**: You can create, save, and switch between multiple network configurations or profiles, useful for those who travel or work in different network environments.
+- Users can create, save, and easily switch between various network profiles.
+This feature is particularly beneficial for those who frequently change networks, like travelers or professionals working in different locations.

-### Some Essential `nmcli` Commands:
+- Network Manager automatically adjusts network settings based on the saved profiles, making transitions between different networks seamless and efficient.
+- Each profile can be customized extensively, allowing users to tailor network settings to their specific needs for different environments.

+### Examples

 - `nmcli -t -f RUNNING general`: Determines Network Manager's state.
 Outputs either "running" or "stopped" based on its current state.